Skip to main content

 Data Collection

-HELIO Data Collections are used to store lists of structured data withing your HMI, not on your PLC.
-This kind of data is often too large to be handled as a whole on your PLC, which is often only interested in specific properties of a collection item.
+HELIO Data Collections are used to store lists of structured data within your HMI, rather than in the memory of your PLC.
+This type of data is usually too large for your PLC to handle, as it is only interested in specific properties of a collection item.

-• HELIO uses simple JSON files to store those collections on the device that executes the HELIO Runtime.
+• HELIO uses basic JSON files to store those collections on the device that executes the HELIO Runtime.

-• Each file and therefore item hast to follow the same schema, be it for recipes, tools, or tasks.
+• Each file and therefore item hast to follow the same schema.

 Creating a Data Collection